 - What was one of the nicest things a client ever said about how you conduct business?

 The challenge for service businesses is to clearly identify what you do best in a way that is visible to your target.
-Consultants, accountants, financial planners, coaches, designers, web developers and other service oriented businesses appear to all be the same: they offer the same services for about the same price.
-Stand out by really understanding what you do best and exploit it.
+Consultants, accountants, financial planners, coaches, designers, web developers and other service-oriented businesses appear to all be the same: they offer the same services for about the same price.
+To stand out, understand what you do best and exploit it.
 Or come up with something unique that adds value over your competition that you can offer.

 8 ways to make your business stand out